 Currently in its third version, SharePoint comes in two flavors: a free version that ships with Windows Server and Office SharePoint Server, which the company will update by the end of this year, says Tom Rizzo, Microsoft's director for Office SharePoint Server.
 The latter version has an installed base of 75 million users, says Rizzo.

 In organizations that have implemented SharePoint, its growth has been impressive.
 Storage array manufacturer Xiotech has been using SharePoint Portal Server for about three years for its internal communications, as well as for collaboration with partners and consultants.
 With 400 employees, Xiotech hosts more than 200 individual SharePoint sites that collectively garner 1.5 million page views per month or 3,750 per employee.

 Dan Alstrup, Xiotech's senior director of IT, attributes SharePoint's popularity to the ease with which you can create a site.
 "You just go into SharePoint, open a document, and start a collaboration or discussion to which you can invite anybody you want," he says.
-Sites are loosely organized according to product
+Sites are loosely organized according to product groups and departments.

 But while SharePoint seems to be improving end users' productivity, SharePoint administrators have learned the hard way that the backup utilities that Microsoft supplies leave something to be desired.

 "If you think managing a message restore from Exchange is hard, you haven't seen anything," says Randy DeMeno, chief evangelist at CommVault, which this summer announced a special agent to back up Microsoft SharePoint with its Galaxy backup software.